America’s Health Rankings® Intern, Arundel Metrics, Inc.

 3.00 minimum GPA

-After gaining experience with Arundel Metrics, students may have an opportunity to analyze state-level data.
-This opportunity to work with aggregate public health surveillance data may fulfill field experience requirements and could be a data source for a master’s project.
+After gaining experience with AMI, students may have an opportunity to analyze state-level data.
+This opportunity to work with aggregate public health surveillance data may fulfill Applied Practical Experience (APEx) requirements and could be a data source for an Integrated Learning Experience (ILE).

-TO APPLY: Please submit your resume and a writing sample that demonstrates your analytical skills (no more than 10 pages) to Melanie Buhl at firstname.lastname@example.org.
+TO APPLY: Please submit your resume and a writing sample that demonstrates your analytical skills (no more than 10 pages) to Sarah Milder at firstname.lastname@example.org.